Half of iconic Bert & I duo dies 60 years after recording

 Humorist and storyteller Garrison Keillor recalled playing cuts of the “Bert and I” albums during his early stints as a morning disc jockey.
 And the original “Bert and I” album made comedian-magician Penn Jillette’s list of the top 12 comedy albums of all time.

-The pair set off in different directions after selling hundreds and thousands of albums.
+The pair eventually set off in different directions after selling hundreds of thousands of albums.

 Dodge toured the country as a comedian before his death in 1982 in Hawaii, where he was struck by a hit-and-run driver while bicycling.